dcgo15/dcgo15/README.md

 💻&nbsp; A Python programmer/

 ### ► Trivia
-&nbsp; like cars/
+🚗&nbsp; Like cars/
-&nbsp; like memes/
+😃&nbsp; Like memes/
-&nbsp; I want to visit the USA one day/
+🇺🇸&nbsp; I want to visit the USA one day/

 ### ► Tech stack